 Prerequisite: Junior standing or permission of instructor.
 A study of the art, technology, language, and theory of film and television through an analysis of their formalist elements and medium-specific codes.
 Lighting, camera movement, composition, signs and signification, mise-en-scene and editing are among the techniques which will be examined.
 The course includes screenings of feature and short films, animation, and experimental genres.

-COM 402 - Mass Communication Theory and Research Methods (3)
+COM 403 - PR/Strategic Communication Theory and Research (3) (equivalent to COM 402)